CrazyPyroEagle/ToS-Parser/README.md

 # ToS-Parser
-Network message parsers for the protocol the Town Of Salem game uses.
+Network message parsers designed specifically to parse client/server messages used by Town Of Salem.